 Below is a photo diary of this ancient town, nearby Lago di Scanno and the village of Anversa degli Abruzzi, where we stopped for a coffee on the way back to our base in Sulmona.

 Ciao.
-I'm Mary Louise a technical writer, editor and technology trainer.
-I have many interests such as, travel, food, wine, music, reading, writing, cycling, blogging, all things Italian (especially Abruzzo), farmers markets, theatre and art.
-I live in Adelaide, South Australia with my husband Roo plus a couple of ginger tabby cats, Speedy and Jose Gonzalez.
+I'm Mary Louise, a technical writer, editor and technology trainer.
+I have many interests such as, travel, food, wine, music, reading, writing, cycling, all things Italian (especially Abruzzo), farmers markets, theatre and art.
+I live in Adelaide, South Australia with my husband Roo and a ginger tabby cat, Jose Gonzalez.
 I am compelled to take pictures of food and write about it.
 Travel-wise, I am mildly obsessed with Italy but I travel to, and write about, other places as well.
 See my other site MLT at Large.